Ultramicrotomy: Variants for SEM

+The images of sections can be combined into a volume, making these two forms of volume electron microscopy.

 Advances

-In 1952 Humberto Fernandez Morán introduced cryo ultramicrotomy, which is a similar technique but done at freezing temperatures between −20 and −150°C. Cryo ultramicrotomy can be used to cut ultra-thin frozen biological specimens.
+In 1952 Humberto Fernandez Morán introduced cryo ultramicrotomy, which is a similar technique but done at freezing temperatures between −20 and −150 °C. Cryo ultramicrotomy can be used to cut ultra-thin frozen biological specimens.
 One of the advantages over the more "traditional" ultramicrotomy process is speed, since it should be possible to freeze and section a specimen in 1 to 2 hours.